Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 The final screen will ask you to accept the Emby terms of service.

-After that…you’re done!
+After that… you’re done!

 Shield TV Settings for Emby Server

-Over the first few days that I had Emby server running on my NVIDIA Shield TV, I ran into a couple of issues.
+Over the first few days that I had the Emby server running on my NVIDIA Shield TV, I ran into a couple of issues.

-For example, the initial media and thumbnail scans literally took days to run and never actually completed.
-Every time I checked up on their progress, the percentage bar had barely moved.
+Every time I checked their progress, the percentage bar barely moved.

 Use Ethernet Instead of Wi-Fi